Columbia Heights (Washington, D.C.)

+NW, the neighborhood is an important retail hub for the area, as home to DC USA mall and to numerous other restaurants and stores, primarily along the highly commercialized 14th Street.
+Columbia Heights is home to numerous historical landmarks, including Meridian Hill (Malcolm X) Park, National Baptist Memorial Church, All Souls Church, along with a number of embassy buildings.

-Developed as a Washington suburb after the American Civil War, growth accelerated in the early 1900s.
+Developed as a suburb after the U.S. Civil War, the area's growth accelerated in the early 1900s.
 The extension of the DC streetcar system in 1914 made the neighborhood a popular place to live among federal workers.
 In the 1940s, the designation of Cardozo High School as a "colored" school resulted in a demographic shift and the neighborhood became predominantly African-American.
-The 1968 Washington, D.C., riots devastated the area and turmoil in the 1970s and 1980s followed.
-Beginning in the late 1990s, the addition of a Washington Metro station and other initiatives led to the redevelopment of the neighborhood.
+The 1968 Washington, D.C., riots devastated the area and turmoil in the 1970-80s followed.
+In light of this, Washington Metro edited the course of the Green Line in order to service riot-torn neighborhoods.
+In the late 1990s, the opening of the Columbia Heights station led to the redevelopment of the neighborhood.
+Today the neighborhood has diverse demographics.

-Columbia Heights is very diverse: no racial group constitutes a majority.
-Housing includes condominiums and townhouses as well as public housing.